Binary File Reader

 Details

-Specifies the number of columns of the output matrix.
-This parameter determines the number of consecutive interleaved data samples stored in the file for each point in time.
-The output matrix has the dimensions Samples per frame by Number of channels.
-When the end of the file is reached, if the output matrix is not filled, the block fills the matrix with zeros, turning it into a full-size matrix.
+Sets the number of columns of the output matrix.
+This parameter defines the number of consecutive alternating data samples stored in the file for each time point.
+The output matrix has the dimensions Samples per frame on Number of channels.
+Upon reaching the end of the file, if the output matrix is not filled, the block fills the matrix with zeros, turning it into a full-size matrix.

 Default value |